-We are currently revising the entire Crime Survey history in the light of this improved methodology for high-frequency repeat victimisation.
-Revised estimates going as far back as 1981 are now nearly complete.
-It is expected that the next quarterly release in October 2018 (or possibly the subsequent release in January 2019) will be the first release of data based on these revised estimates.
+Revising the entire Crime Survey history in the light of the improved methodology for high-frequency repeat victimisation takes time to complete.
+Currently, the entire time series going back to 1981 is nearing completion with the expectation that the next quarterly release in January 2019 will be the first release of data based on these figures.

-However, this also means that the current bulletin will not include the full complement of tables that are usually published alongside our year ending March bulletin in July.
+Revising the entire Crime Survey history also means that the year ending March 2018 bulletin published in July 2018 did not include the full complement of annual tables that are normally published alongside it.
 Specifically, there are several tables in the Annual Trend and Demographic collection and the Additional tables on Fraud and Cybercrime that cannot be updated until we have implemented the new changes.
-Publication of these tables for the year ending March 2018 is planned for October 2018.
+Publication of these tables for the year ending March 2018 is planned for January 2019.